Extra money for those who need it

 NTU International / EU Hardship Fund

-If you are an International or EU (for fee purposes) student, and are facing sudden unforeseen financial hardship, you may be eligible to apply for emergency funding to contribute towards short-term living costs.
+You may be eligible for emergency funding to contribute towards short-term living costs.

 Nottingham Law School Hardship Fund

 You may be eligible for support from the Nottingham Law School Hardship Fund.
 You must be on one of these courses:

 - LLM Legal Practice Course (LPC) (full-time or part-time)